Shyalya/MythicTrashTracker/README.md

 BuffTracker zeigt weiterhin Buff fehlend an, auch wenn Buffs aktiviert wurden.
 BuffTracker continues to show Buff missing, even if Buffs have been activated.

+5.

+In Scholomance zählt der Counter hoch, da dort einige Gegner einfach sterben und per log gezählt werden.
+In Scholomance the counter counts up, as some enemies simply die there and are counted per log.